jbeales/johnbeales-wp-theme/README.md

 Getting Started
 ---------------

-_jb doesn't have a fancy website like [underscores.me](http://underscores.me) that will download a customized, renamed, version for you, but it does have a cool [Grunt](http://gruntjs.com/) task to rename the theme from _jb to whatever your project is actually called.
+_jb doesn't have a fancy website like [underscores.me](http://underscores.me) that will download a customized, renamed, version for you, but it does have a cool [Grunt](http://gruntjs.com/) task to rename the theme from johnbeales to whatever your project is actually called.

 After you clone or download `_jb` from GitHub.
 The first thing you want to do is copy the `_jb` directory and change the name to something else (like, say, `john-is-awesome`), and then you'll want to fire up your favourite terminal and get run the Grunt setup-project task: